hmrc/income-tax-mtd-changelog/README.md

 - Link - a link to the relevant API documentation
 - Sunset (if available) - date/time after which the endpoint may not be available

-The 'API lifecycle & deprecation' section of the Income Tax (Making Tax Digital) end-to-end service guide will be updated with more details.
+The 'API lifecycle & deprecation' section of the Making Tax Digital for Income Tax end-to-end service guide will be updated with more details.

 ---